-Taking comfort ultralight, the Sea to Summits unique shape allows greater interior vertical space than any other tent on our list.
-The teepee-style triangular design may not be the best defense against foul weather, but fair weather expeditions will relish the extra space.
+Taking comfort ultralight, the Sea to Summit’s unique shape allows greater interior vertical space than any other tent on our list.
+The teepee-style triangular design may not be the best defence against foul weather, but fair weather expeditions will relish the extra space.

 Although you can’t fit three people in the tent, the stuff sacks break down into three different parts to make it easy to share the load, and each bag clips in to serve as pockets once you’ve set up camp.

 All in all, we’d call this tent more sea than summit, but it packs loads of comfort and versatility into an ultralight tent.